 The firms iterating now will still be 18 months ahead of the ones starting then.
 Messy progress beats a clean start line.

 If you're in construction or trades in the Okanagan and waiting for AI to mature before you engage with it, the math is moving against you.
+Waiting doesn't freeze the gap in place.
+The firms already moving keep compounding their head start while the ones waiting stay exactly where they started.

 How to start